zwerm/composite-bs-client/README.md

 # Composite BotSocket Client & Friends

-A fully-functional BotSocket client implementation that's ready to go out of the box., and that can be composited of leafs to extend functionality.
+A Composite BotSocket Client implementation designed for easy expandability that's ready-to-go out of the box, and that comes packed with leafs that are ready to be composited.

 The `CompositeBSClient` is based off the [Composite design pattern](https://en.wikipedia.org/wiki/Composite_pattern).